Walayah

-"In the name of God the Merciful, the Compassionate: Only God is your wali and his messenger and those who believe, establish worship, and pay the poor due while bowing down (in prayer)."

 Terminology

 Two nouns are derived from the root W-L-Y ولي—walayah and wilayah—which means to be near to something, to be a friend of someone, or to have power.
 The term welayah is also related to the word awlia, a term for people who are "beloved of Allah."
 The term wali is derived the W-L-Y root based on the principles of Arabic morphology.
 Accordingly, walayah sometimes represent the sense of assistance, alliance or nusrah, while wilayah invariably denotes the idea of power, authority, or sultan.

 Wali in the most literal form of the word means "a person, community, or country that is under the direction and rule of another."
 The word holds a special importance in Islamic spiritual life and it is used with various meanings, which relate to its different functions, which include: "next of kin, ally, friend, helper, guardian, patron, and saint."
 The eternal prophetic reality has two aspects: exoteric and esoteric.

 In its connotation of sainthood, the word describes an innate sense of selflessness and separation from one's own wants in favor of awareness of being "under the dominion of the all-living, self-subsistent one and of the need to acquire nearness to the necessarily existent being – which is God."